-- (a) If the [Commission] has reason to believe that alcoholic beverages have been unlawfully shipped into or within this state, the [Commission] may give notice to the consignor of the shipment requiring the consignor to show cause why shipments by the consignor into or within this state should not be [administratively enjoined].
-After an opportunity for an evidentiary hearing, if the [Commission] determines that the consignor unlawfully shipped alcoholic beverages into or within this state, the [Commission] may issue an [administrative injunction] prohibiting additional shipments of alcoholic beverages into or within this state by the consignor. - (b) The [Commission] may give notice to any carrier of the [administrative injunction] under subsection (a).
-Except as provided in subsection (d), beginning 15 days after the date of this notice, and until the carrier receives notice that the [administrative injunction] is rescinded, the carrier may not accept from the consignor identified in the notice, for shipment into or within this state, any package identified as containing alcoholic beverages. - (c) For good cause, the [Commission] may rescind an [administrative injunction] issued under subsection (a).
-On rescinding an [administrative injunction], the [Commission] shall give notice of the rescission to any carrier that received notice of the [administrative injunction] under subsection (b). - (d) The [Commission] may not hold a hearing as provided in subsection (a) less than 30 days after the date of the notice requiring the consignor to show cause unless the consignor agrees to an earlier hearing date or unless the notice describes with particularity how the consignor's alleged unlawful shipments pose a serious risk to public health or safety.
-If the
+- (a) If the [Commission] has reason to believe that [wine has] [alcoholic beverages have] been unlawfully shipped into or within this state, the [Commission] may give notice to the consignor of the shipment requiring the consignor to show cause not later than 30 days after the date of the notice why shipments by the consignor into or within this state should not be [administratively enjoined].
+AAfter the 30 day period and an opportunity for an evidentiary hearing, if the [Commission] determines that the consignor unlawfully shipped [wine] [alcoholic beverages] into or within this state, the [Commission] may issue an [administrative injunction] prohibiting additional shipments of [wine] [alcoholic beverages] into or within this state by the consignor. - (b) The [Commission] may give notice to any carrier of the [administrative injunction] under subsection (a) to the carrier that delivered the shipment resulting in the [administrative injunction].
+Except as provided in subsection (d), bBeginning 15 days after the date of the this notice, and until the carrier receives notice that the [administrative injunction] is rescinded, the carrier may not accept from the consignor identified in the notice, for shipment into or within this state, any package identified as containing [wine] [alcoholic beverages]. - (c) For good cause, the [Commission] may rescind an [administrative injunction] issued under subsection (a).
+On rescinding an [administrative injunction], the [Commission] shall give